dombrga/aws-dev-notes/AWS exam readiness.md

 - cf change sets to notify if any resources will be deleted or updated
 - cloudwatch does not provide average latency bet app services
 - subnet is a range of IP addrs in VPC
 - The data in a local secondary index is organized by the same partition key as the base table, but with a different sort key.
+GSI has different partition and sort key from the orig table
 - A query operation is used to search for an item using a primary key value.
 A scan operation reads every item in a table.
 - Environment variables apply to AWS Lambda, not api gateway.
 Stage variables are name-value pairs that you can define as configuration attributes associated with a deployment stage of a REST API.
 They act like environment variables and can be used in your API setup and mapping templates.
 - IAM roles are based on temporary security tokens, which are rotated automatically.